-Jan Palach Square (Náměstí Jana Palacha) is a square situated in the Old Town, on right bank of the Vltava River next to the Jewish Quarter.
-Unlike other squares in the Old Town, Jan Palach Square was formed at the end of 19th century, making it one of the newest ones.
-Formerly called ‘Red Army Square’ changed name after the 1989 Velvet Revolution in great honour of Jan Palach, the 21-year-old philosophy student who immolated himself to death in January 1969 as a protest against the Soviet occupation of Czechoslovakia.
+Jan Palach Square (Náměstí Jana Palacha) is a square situated in the Old Town, on the right bank of the Vltava River next to the Jewish Quarter.
+Unlike other squares in the Old Town, Jan Palach Square was formed at the end of the 19th century, making it one of the newest ones.
+Formerly called ‘Red Army Square’ changed its name after the 1989 Velvet Revolution in great honour of Jan Palach, the 21-year-old philosophy student who immolated himself to death in January 1969 as a protest against the Soviet occupation of Czechoslovakia.
 On the east side of the square is the philosophy building of Charles University, where Palach attended his lectures.
-Rudolfinum with statue of Antonín Dvořák is another interesting monument marking this square.
+Rudolfinum with the statue of Antonín Dvořák is another interesting monument marking this square.

 Location: Náměstí Jana Palacha, Josefov